CHANDAN1315/CP-Notes/Bit-manipulation/Bit magic.md

-Notes :
+# Notes :

-1)Binary Left and Right shift operator
+1. Binary Left and Right shift operator

 -> Left shift(<<)
-    note : used to multiply by power of 2. n = (n<<i) ->  n = (n)*2^i
+    note : used to multiply by power of 2.

+    n = (n<<i) ->  n = (n)*2^i

     eg : 5 <<1 :- 101 << 1 -> 1010 = (10)